webhookdb/webhookdb/README.md

 ## Migrating Organization Databases

+In order to enable database migrations, you have to have the environment variable `DB_BUILDER_ALLOW_PUBLIC_MIGRATIONS` set to true.
+(It defaults to false.)

 To migrate databases, we need to use a zero-downtime approach, because 1) we cannot realistically stop receiving events and have them pile up, and 2) figuring out when it is 'safe' to cut over is very complex